Ameba-AIoT/ameba-rtos/component/example/ota/readme.txt

         set:    #define PORT    80
                 #define HOST    "m-apps.oss-cn-shenzhen.aliyuncs.com"
                 #define RESOURCE    "051103061600.bin"
-        For local network download, Set it with IP and OTA_ALL.bin e.g.    #define PORT    80
+        For local network download, Set it with IP and ota_all.bin e.g.    #define PORT    80
                 #define HOST    "192.168.1.100"
-                #define RESOURCE    "OTA_ALL.bin"
+                #define RESOURCE    "ota_all.bin"
         Note: Remember to Set the server start.bat with the same PORT and RESOURCE.